fmrtl73/pxdocs/content/install-with-other/dcos/install/_index.md

 [this doc](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/etcd).

 ### Portworx Options
-Specify your kvdb (consul or etcd) server if you don't want to use the etcd cluster with this service.
+Specify your kvdb (etcd) server if you don't want to use the etcd cluster with this service.
 If the etcd cluster is enabled this config value will be ignored.

 {{<info>}}